-"How can you help me write my life story?
+"How can I write my life story?
 I don’t know how to begin or what to say!"

 I have a simple guide you can follow.
-Just go through the guide and answer the questions in as little or as much detail as you want, loan me some photos to scan to spice it up, and I'll do the rest!
+Just go through the guide and answer the questions in as little or as much detail as you want.
+I dearly wish that I had something like this from any of my grandparents!